 Chaminade provides a living model of cross-cultural interaction in which students live and study in collaborative learning environments with peers stemming from an abundance of distinctive backgrounds.

 Our faculty works closely with students, in a student-to-faculty ratio that is conducive to personalized attention.
 This unique atmosphere allows professors to interact with each student, engage them as individuals, and mentor students with their academic progress and career paths.

 Students are presented with opportunities to participate in service learning projects; through direct-immersion education, students learn about the world’s cultures and social structures while simultaneously gaining life skills, applicable work experience and interpersonal intelligence.
 The Shine Program is one such service-learning program, in which faculty and students tutor elder immigrants in order to learn the English and civic skills necessary for becoming citizens.

-Faculty are involved in research projects such as the Shaanxi Province (China) Historic Preservation Project.
+Our faculty members are involved in numerous research projects in Hawaii and around the world.
+One such project is the Shaanxi Province Historic Preservation Project in China.
 For research opportunities, please consult with your faculty advisor.